Logiqx/gps-guides/guidance/garmin/setup/README.md

 #### Satellite Settings

 The GPS / GNSS mode has far more impact than you might think.
-The standard GPS setting gives longer battery life, which is great for ultra-running or endurance-cycling, but far more likely to report fictitious speeds.
+The standard GPS setting gives longer battery life, which is great for ultra-running or endurance-cycling, but far more likely to report erroneous speeds.

 The worst errors that I have seen from GPS watches have occurred when using standard GPS mode.
 It's therefore important that you use the most appropriate multi-GNSS setting on your watch.